harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### What happens when the CPU usage of a delegate exceeds a certain threshold when the DELEGATE_CPU_THRESHOLD env variable is configured?

-When CPU usage exceeds a specified threshold with the `DELEGATE_CPU_THRESHOLD` env variable configured, the delegate will reject tasks and will not attempt to acquire any new tasks.
-Instead, it will wait until resource usage decreases.
+When CPU usage exceeds a specified threshold with the `DELEGATE_CPU_THRESHOLD` env variable configured, the delegate rejects the tasks and will not attempt to acquire any new tasks.
+Instead, it waits until the resource usage decreases.

 #### Will the Delegate crash or shut down if it rejects tasks due to resource usage exceeding the threshold?